smittaldm7/Oauth/README.txt

 Google Sign in
 http://localhost:8000/home
 Able to get profile information for default scope.
-ALso get an id token.
-Don't think this is usefu for accessing APIs
+But not access token for accessign APIs

 Google Sign in for Server side apps